TheoAcker12/grav-tutorial/pages/02.base-tutorial/04.content/01.add-a-blog-page/docs.md

 ![alt text](image.png)
 ```

 However, some templates will specifically make use of media that is added to the page.
 The Blog is one such template.
 At the moment, since no media has been added, the page content is displayed on a purple background.
 If we add an image, that image will be displayed instead.
-Since the text is white, we want to find a suitably dark image.

 Before we do that, is is important to keep in mind that the resolution of an image can sometimes cause problems.
 We can prevent these problems by automatically resizing images when we add them.
 To do this, we will have to configure the Admin plugin.